ecrosstexas/ecrosstexas-tea-base/src/pages/eric.md

 layout: page
 body_class: eric
 eleventyExcludeFromCollections: false
-eleventyNavigation:
-  key: main
-  title: # as it will appear in the nav
-  order:  # order to display in the nav
 seo:
   title: Eric T. Wallace - Just a sinner saved by Grace # overrides 'title' above on both Page and META
   description: ecrosstexas himself.
 Christian.
 Husband.
 Father of 3.
 PCA Ruling Elder.